We're Closed for Renovation!

 The tour includes the first and second floor to the historic house.
 At the beginning of the tour please inform the docent of inability to climb the stairs and accommodation will be made to the best of our ability.
-Photography, (including videotaping), candy, food & drink are not permitted in the historc house.
-Please refrain from touching or leaning on furnishings and historic structural elements.
+Photography, (including videotaping), candy, food & drink are not permitted in the historic house.
+We ask that, in order to protect the historic house & collections and to ensure their preservation for future generations, visitors please refrain from touching or leaning on furnishings and historic structural elements.
+Limited seating is provided in each room.

 Rockingham Historic Site